Asymptotics of quantum channels: conserved quantities, an adiabatic limit, and matrix product states: Extending to general channels

-Expounding on the above, eq. (\ref{eq:main-asymptotic-projection}) allows us to find the asymptotic \cite{Cirillo2015} (also, reachability \cite{ying2013}) probabilities of a given initial state $\r$ to reach a particular subspace of $\ulbig$.
+Directly applying Prop.~\ref{prop:3} allows us to find the asymptotic \cite{Cirillo2015} (also, reachability \cite{ying2013}) probabilities of a given initial state $\r$ to reach a particular subspace of $\ulbig$.
 The new result here is determination of the \textit{coherences} reached by $\r$, assuming knowledge of the left ($J_{\ul}^{\la\m}$) and right ($\St_{\la\m}$) rotating points of $\E$.
-To show this, recall that the $\St_{\la\m}$'s can be made orthonormal, $\tr\{\St_{\la\m}^{\dg}\St_{\varTheta\n}\}=\d_{\la\varTheta}\d_{\m\n}$.
-(Loosely speaking, this is because the $\St$'s are a matrix basis used to write all asymptotic density matrices and so must be well-behaved; for more rigor, see Sec. \ref{subsec:Algorithm-for-finding}.)
-To determine the coefficient in front of the basis element $\St_{\la\m}$ in the asymptotic state $\rout=\ppp(\r)$, instead of applying $\A$ a sufficiently large number of times to determine $\ppp$, simply calculate
+To determine the coefficient $c_{\la\m}$ in the asymptotic state $\ppp(\r)=\sum_{\la\m}c_{\la\m}\St_{\la\m}$ (\ref{eq:ap}), instead of applying $\A$ a sufficiently large number of times to determine $\ppp$, simply calculate